jozsefmorrissey/node-server/services/debug-gui/README.md

   </table>

 ### Server
-  Simple server that just sends and recieves logging information with two endpoints to modify the time window of the logs you wish to view.
+  Simple server that just sends and recieves logging information.
 By default the server deletes all logging information that is older than 5 minutes. this can be changes by modifying the config.json file.